edwardhorsey/euclidean-rhythm/README.md

 ### Todo
 - Sound of oscillators:
   - Gain staging for high frequencies
-- Draw function - add functionality for whenn seq running:
+- Draw function - add rhythms to graphicsRef as generated
-  - change length of loop
 - s3 permissions
-- initiate pipeline
+- new pipeline
-- mute button
+- mute / fill / clear buttons for rhythms

 ### Future Plans
 - Select a group of pitches to be played seqeuentially by your rhythm